eth-sri/diffai/README.md

 DiffAI is a system for training neural networks to be provably robust and for proving that they are robust.
+The system was developed for the [2018 ICML paper](https://files.sri.inf.ethz.ch/website/papers/icml18-diffai.pdf) and the [2019 ArXiV Paper](https://arxiv.org/abs/1903.12519).

 Background
 ----------